Kari is mad as hell! Violence against BIPOC has survived too long. Justice is a human right.

-White people should take a look at, or read, Peggy McIntosh's paper, "White Privilege: Unpacking the Invisible Knapsack".
-I feel white women will understand better because of her comparisons to male privilege.
-Most white women I know understand "male privilege".
+White people should take a look at, or read, Peggy McIntosh's paper, "White Privilege: Unpacking the Invisible Knapsack."
+I think White women will understand better because of McIntosh's comparisons to male privilege.
+Most White women I know understand "male privilege."
 Males are better paid and more often put in positions of power.
 Men say between themselves that women are dubious because of their physical nature.
-Just as white people unconsciously believe racist things about blacks, so white men unconsciously believe sexist things about women.
+Just as White people unconsciously believe racist things about Blacks, so White men unconsciously believe sexist things about women.

 What can we do to make life equal?
 What are you willing to do?
 Will you give up the job for your son or daughter for another equally qualified applicant?
 Probably not, you want the ones you know to succeed, not the people you don't know.
 You may even want everyone to succeed, but you would rather see your child do so.

 White people experience life differently than Black people.
 When I was promoted, my race never came into the issue.
 Believe me when I say that I am as ignorant as the next White person.
 I commented once that I could go much further if I was only Black and a woman.
 Then I would be a double minority.
 Stupid, stupid, stupid me!